Radiation Therapy Safety Measures

 Our team process ensures that at each stage of your treatment you are receiving the exact amount of radiation necessary to treat your cancer, delivered by highly skilled professionals.
 "This represents the highest level of quality assurance, and we are proud to offer this to our patients," says Adam Dicker, MD, chair, Department of Radiation Oncology.

-Reviewing Your Treatment Plan – Before, During and After Radiation
+Reviewing Your Treatment Plan – Before, During & After Radiation

 Your individualized treatment plan is outlined by the radiation oncologist, reviewed and approved after completion by an experienced dosimetrist.

 Before this plan is sent to the treatment machine, a physicist will review the plan for consistency, appropriateness and accuracy of transfer of information from the treatment-planning system to the treatment-delivery software.